 Removing jQuery from the WordPress Frontend

 2024 so far has been all about trying to optimize Extra Chill in the wake of all these Google updates.
-Like most content sites, we have taken a massive hit to our organic traffic and we are willing to try anything to recover.
+Like most content sites, we have taken a massive hit to our organic traffic and we are trying to recover.

 One of the biggest things for my site was Page Speed.
-Extra Chill uses the ColorMag Pro theme which I installed in 2018 or so, and then proceeded to customize without a child theme (don’t do this if you’re a noob).
-This meant that back in September, prior to all of my optimizations, I was working with a clunky site on an outdated beginner theme.
+Extra Chill uses the ColorMag Pro theme which I installed in 2018 or so, and then proceeded to customize without a child theme (don’t do this).
+This meant that back in September 2023, prior to all of my optimizations, I was working with a clunky site on an outdated beginner theme.

 Part of my efforts were removing lots of Javascript in order to speed up the site.
 Eventually, I got to a point where I had removed or consolidated all of my JS files into only what is absolutely necessary to make my site function.